Package Functions Help

 • enriched_result: Filtered results data frame

-• gt_object: Formatted gt table object
+• gt_object: Formatted gt_tbl table object

 • gene_modules: List of gene modules per cluster